coldman07/CryptDir/README.md

 - Executables: .exe, .bin, .dll
 - Configuration files: .json, .yaml, .ini, .xml

-Essentially, CryptDir_Pro can encrypt the contents of any file type regardless of the format.
+Essentially, CryptDir can encrypt the contents of any file type regardless of the format.

 # 📄 License
 This project is licensed under the GPL License.
 See the LICENSE file for details.